wgmyers/mal/impls/ruby-wgm/NOTES.md

 And boo! lots of Rubocop complaints still to fix.
 But far fewer than before, and, as the above makes clear - so worth doing.

+Many hours later - we pass all Rubocop tests, modulo a fairly hefty .rubocop.yml config file.
+But that seems ok - certain things are choices that Rubocop needs to be told, and there are certain non-standard aspects of Mal that need excluding from normal Rubocoppery, such as the extremely long EVAL method which can't easily be broken up.

+Next:

+* Add tests for ruby-eval
+* Fix MalNumber so it can handle non-integers
+* Fix whatever is wrong such that make "perf^ruby-wgm" fails.

 ### Step A - Part Three: Meta and friends (2021-05-11/12)

 Implemented 'meta', 'fn?', 'string?', 'number?' and 'macro?'.